 - Child support is not a deduction to the payor spouse.

 - Unless there is an agreement to the contrary, the primary custodial spouse gets to claim the child's tax exemption.
+The exemption is worth zero through 2025, but the child tax credit is worth $2000 per child and requires you to have the exemption.

 - You may be eligible for head of household if you are the custodial parent.